danguetta/XLKitLearn_docs/docs/text_analytics.md

 ## Output
 Select the proportion of data to reserve for evaluation and indicate if the data should be exported in a sparse format or specify the number of topics and max iterations to run a unsupervised a Latent Dirichlet Allocation.

+!!! warning
-> It is critical to use the same proportion of evaluation data and randomization seed between the text analytics and the predictive analytics section so the test and evaluation data are aligned.
+    It is critical to use the same proportion of evaluation data and randomization seed between the text analytics and the predictive analytics section so the test and evaluation data are aligned.

 ---